KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 Jacob Kaplan-Moss is a retired Django BDFL and current DSF Treasurer.
 He showed the current $255,000 DSF budget breakdown.
 Most of the budget goes to the salary for fellows (health of project) and admin (health of foundation).

-If the budget were quadrupled to $1,000,000, he has a personal wishlist.
+If the budget were quadrupled to $1,000,000, he has a personal wishlist: hire an executive director, expand the fellowship and grants programs, including feature grants
 ![](djangocon-us-2024-recap-images/jacob-my-wishlist.png)

 How do we get there?
 We probably need to target major donors versus many-small funders, and that's probably ok.